-In the event that you do not consider our fees to be reasonable then you have the right to have your fees assessed by an independent public official know as the Auditor of Court.
+In the event that you do not consider our fees to be reasonable then you have the right to have your fees assessed by an independent public official known as the Auditor of Court.
 If the Auditor reduces the amount of our original fee we will only charge the reduced amount and we will pay the Auditor’s costs.
 If, however, the Auditor confirms that our fee is correct or undercharged we reserve the right to recover from you any additional fees to which the Auditors certifies we are entitled.
 In these circumstances you will be responsible for the Auditor’s costs.
 On occasions to ensure that a file has been correctly charged we may voluntarily send our file to the Auditor of Court.

 We have the right to ask you to make payment of outlays associated with this matter before they are incurred.
 Frequently, however, to allow the matter to run smoothly we will meet such outlays on your behalf.
-We will ask you to reimburse those outlays within 7 days of being asked to do so.
+You will require to reimburse those outlays within 7 days of being asked to do so.
 Minor outlays will generally be recovered at the time the next fee note is raised.

 To ensure our compliance with the requirements imposed upon us under the money laundering regulations we need to ensure that we have carried out our “money laundering check” in respect of every client of the firm.
 We may perform the check digitally via a third party, in which case you will be invited by email to provide the necessary information and upload documentation.
 Any personal details supplied will be encrypted.
 Otherwise, the check requires us to obtain from you and keep on file copies of documents which vouch your identity.
-It is not enough that we are personally quite content that you are who you say you are, we must have evidence to vouch for that fact on file!
-Ideally we require to see 2 of the following items: –
+We require to see two of the following items: –